John H. Van Vliet Jr.: World War II

-After the April 11, 1943 announcement of the discovery of the mass graves in the Katyn Forest, Van Vliet Jr was selected at Oflag IX/AZ along with Stewart and Lieutenant Colonel Frank Parker Stevenson to attend the International Katyn Commission exhumations in the Katyn Forest.
+After the April 11, 1943 announcement of the discovery of the mass graves in the Katyn Forest, Van Vliet was selected at Oflag IX/AZ along with Stewart and Lieutenant Colonel Frank Parker Stevenson to attend the International Katyn Commission exhumations in the Katyn Forest.
 They departed Oflag IX/AZ on May 9, 1943 and arrived in Smolensk, Russia on May 12, 1943 with a British civilian internee Frank Stroobant, British doctor Captain Stanley Gilder, and two British other ranks.
 The Allied POWs attended the International Katyn Commission activities on May 13, 1943, viewing many exhibits and witnessing an autopsy.
-After their visit to the Katyn Forest, Van Vliet Jr and Stewart returned to Berlin, Germany, and shortly thereafter to Oflag IX/AZ.
-Van Vliet Jr faked an illness so he could be hospitalized and thus able to participate in his first escape attempt but the Germans discovered the tunnel and the escape attempt failed.
+After their visit to the Katyn Forest, Van Vliet and Stewart returned to Berlin, Germany, and shortly thereafter to Oflag IX/AZ.
+Van Vliet faked an illness so he could be hospitalized and thus able to participate in his first escape attempt but the Germans discovered the tunnel and the escape attempt failed.